 Teck Cominco Limited, previously Teck Corporation, was continued under the Canada Business Corporations Act in 1978.
 It is the continuing company resulting from the merger in 1963 of the interests of The Teck-Hughes Gold Mines Ltd., Lamaque Gold Mines Limited and Canadian Devonian Petroleum Ltd., companies incorporated in 1913, 1937 and 1951 respectively.
 Over the years, several other reorganizations have been undertaken.
 These include our merger with Brameda Resources Limited and The Yukon Consolidated Gold Corporation in 1979, the merger with Highmont Mining Corporation and Iso Mines Limited in 1979, the consolidation with Afton Mines Ltd. in 1981, the merger with Copperfields Mining Corporation in 1983, and the merger with Cominco Ltd. in 2001.
 On July 23, 2001, Cominco Ltd. changed its name to Teck Cominco Metals Ltd. and on September 12, 2001, we changed our name to Teck Cominco Limited.
+On January 1, 2008, we amalgamated with our wholly-owned subsidiary, Aur Resources Inc., by way of vertical short form amalgamation under the name Teck Cominco Limited.

 Since 1978, the Articles of the Company have been amended on several occasions to provide for various series of preferred shares and other corporate purposes.
 On January 19, 1988, our Articles were amended to provide for the subdivision of our Class A common shares and Class B subordinate voting shares on a two-for-one basis.
 On September 12, 2001, the Articles were amended to effect the name change described above and to convert each outstanding Class A common share into one new Class A common share and 0.2 Class B subordinate voting shares and to enact "coattail" takeover bid protection in favour of the Class B subordinate voting shares.
-See "Description of Capital Structure" at page 41 of this Annual Information Form for a description of the attributes of the Class A common shares and Class B subordinate voting shares.
+Effective May 7, 2007, our Articles were amended to subdivide our Class A common shares and Class B subordinate voting shares.
+See "Description of Capital Structure" at page 46 of this Annual Information Form for a description of the class A common shares and Class B subordinate voting shares.